Golf Course Review of Craigielaw Golf Club

 Craigielaw is somewhat of the New Kid on the Block when it comes to easily accessible links golf courses in East Lothian.

-Established just before the turn of the millennium and opened in 2001 there is much to praise this course for.
+Established just before the turn of the millennium and opened in 2001 there is much to praise this relatively young golf course for.
 It is certainly a challenging links with deep bunkers and upturned greens the main obstacles to a good score.

 You must not only drive the ball well here but also be pin-point accurate with your approach shots.
 Anything just slightly offline from the tee could find a bunker where the main goal quickly becomes extraction rather than advancement.
 Meanwhile, should your iron shot to the green not be true and straight it is likely to find one of the many run-offs, or worse still, the bottom of one of the many steep faced bunkers.
 Either way you will be struggling to save par.

 At several points in the round the course touches the border of neighbouring Kilspindie.
 Craigielaw is on the slightly higher ground and has superb views across Aberlady Bay and towards Gullane Hill but the lack of coastline deprives it of a certain charm and lovingness.
 It makes up for this in the challenge it presents and to a large part succeeds.